Interpreting at Britain’s Got Talent 2019: The Champions

-Interpreting for Russian ballet dancers Natalya Osipova and Sergey Polunin in Sadlers Well
+Interpreting for Russian ballet dancers Natalya Osipova and Sergey Polunin

 I found a couple of pictures I was allowed to take during my interpreting job for the British Vogue last year.
 The company in charge organised a promotional photo session with the Russian ballet dancers Natalya Osipova from the Covent Garden and Sergey Polunin, for the British Vogue April issue.
 Being Russian myself I was very excited to have a chance to interpret during the interview for the two Russian superstars of the ballet world.
 Although both dancers had good English, the producers felt it was a good idea to have a Russian interpreter on the set.
 Both dancers looked so strong and powerful but gorgeous and gentle at the same time.
 Despite their fame they were both quite good-natured and professional throughout the whole day.
 There was a lot of chemistry between them – it wasn’t a secret that they were a couple on and off stage.
 It was a real privilege to accompany them and help with interpreting on a few other interview occasions after the British Vogue event.
 The unexpected perk from those assignments was a ticket to their show in the Sadles Wells theatre!